Dodgers vs. Cardinals Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Paul Goldschmidt and others are listed when the Los Angeles Dodgers visit the St. Louis Cardinals at Busch Stadium on Thursday at 7:45 PM ET.
+The Los Angeles Dodgers visit the St. Louis Cardinals at Busch Stadium on Friday at 8:15 PM ET.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Paul Goldschmidt and others in this game.

 Bet on this matchup or its props with DraftKings!